 This progression model has defined serious European dining globally for two decades, from the Scandinavian rooms that codified it into a cultural export to the Asian addresses that have absorbed and adapted it.
 In Shanghai, the format lands differently than it does in Copenhagen or London, partly because the diner base is more accustomed to a shared-plate, self-directed relationship with food, and partly because European luxury in China has historically been read through wine lists and French names rather than through narrative sequencing.
 The restaurants that have made the progression model work here, including the two-Michelin-starred Taian Table, do so by grounding the sequence in something legible: a seasonal spine, an ingredient obsession, or a geographic argument that gives each course its position in the arc.

-Without verified dish specifics from EHB's current menu, the editorial record is limited to what the star itself implies: the inspectors found consistency, technique, and a point of view across the full run of courses.
+What the star itself implies is consistency, technique, and a point of view across the full run of courses: the inspectors found consistency, technique, and a point of view across the full run of courses.
 Michelin's assessment of a one-star house is specifically that it represents a high-quality kitchen worth a stop, and in a city where the guide maintains a fairly strict calibration, that reading applies directly here.
-What a single star does not yet signal is the kind of multi-visit, produce-obsessed distinction that drives the Bib Gourmand through to two and three stars; EHB is at the entry point of formal recognition, which means the meal carries ambition and execution in equal measure, but without the accumulated gravity of a longer decorated run.
+A single star signals a high-quality kitchen worth a stop, with ambition and execution in equal measure.

 The price tier, marked at ¥¥¥¥, confirms that the room prices against other Michelin-recognised European addresses in Shanghai rather than against the city's mid-range international options.
 That tier carries a practical implication: the meal is a significant spend, and the format expects the table's full attention for its duration.
 This is not a restaurant for a quick dinner before an evening elsewhere.